-- 27 Configure the billing stream of the logical volumes you created in step 19 through 23 once you receive confirmation that the files are successfully created.
-Performing the procedure, Configuring SBA backup volumes on a billing stream on page 134. - 28 Exit back to the command prompt:
+- 27 Configure the billing stream of the logical volumes you created in steps 19 through 23 once you receive confirmation that the files are successfully created.
+Performing the procedure, Configuring SBA backup volumes on a billing stream on page 128.

+- 28 Exit back to the command prompt:

+- > quit all